utf8sjis/gensokanji-bot/README.md

 ## License

+This project uses a dual licensing approach:

+### Source Code - MIT License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The source code is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+### Content - All Rights Reserved

-**Exception:** Content in `resources/tweet_content/` (including `tweets.yml` and all images) is excluded from the MIT License and remains copyrighted by the author.
-Unauthorized use, reproduction, or distribution of this content is prohibited.
+The content in `resources/tweet_content/` (including `tweets.yml` and all images) is NOT covered by the MIT License and remains under exclusive copyright.
+See [resources/tweet_content/LICENSE](resources/tweet_content/LICENSE) for details.